rgilyard/rgilyard/README.md

 # Welcome!

-I'm Rachel, programming intern at Pasadena City College.
+My name is Rachel.
+I'm an intern at Mission Support and Test Services.

+I'm earning my Master of Science in Computer Science at California State University Northridge.

 ## My Projects